linarkin/marketplace/README.md

 ## Thoughts:

 Thank you very much for the interesting coding challenge.
 The task is very practical and has a good detailed description.
 It was easy to go through the acceptance criteria.
+I hope you like my solution :)
 <br /><br />

 ## Available Scripts